trygve-lie/yocto.js/README.md

-## .get() - Get data from the database
+### .get() - Get data from the database

 One can get data from the database by passing a template object as the first parameter to the get() method.
 The key/values given in the template object will be used to exactly match with keys/values objects in the database.
-The second parameter to the get method is a onSuccess callback where the value for the first argument to the callback is an array of the data the get method found in the database.
+The second parameter to the get method is a callback where the value for the first argument to the callback is an array of the data the get method found in the database.

 	db.get({}, function(arr){